 We offer an HOA Report Card that outlines the strengths and weaknesses of your homeowners association’s governing documents.
 Our written review also offers suggestions for improvement.
 The HOA Report Card is included in our Premium Service Plan.

 With our vast experience in homeowners association governing documents, we are well equipped to amend and modify these documents.
 Our goal is to make the language as clear as possible to avoid ambiguities that lead to unnecessary litigation.
-We also seek to update documents so they comply with the most current laws.
+Our Michigan HOA attorneys also seek to update HOA documents so they comply with the most current Michigan HOA laws.

-One thing that sets Hirzel Law PLC apart is that we have bi-annual meetings will all our attorneys to review documents.
-We are constantly updating governing documents based on new cases, changes in the law and new issues we spot in our practice.
+One thing that sets Hirzel Law PLC apart is that we have bi-annual meetings will all our HOA attorneys to review documents.
+We are constantly updating governing documents based on new cases, changes in Michigan HOA law and new issues we spot in our practice.

 Clients come to us with huge, messy problems because they know we have a great track record of resolving complex issues.
 We are known for our ingenuity, responsiveness and peer-recognized legal prowess.
-We pride ourselves on educating clients and providing the highest quality legal representation.
+Our Michigan HOA attorneys pride ourselves on educating clients and providing the highest quality legal representation.

-Contact Our Michigan HOA Lawyers for Help with Homeowners Association Governing Documents
+Contact Our HOA Attorneys for Help with Homeowners Association Governing Documents

 When you want top-notch service, quick response times and cutting-edge thinking, contact Hirzel Law PLC online or call 248-478-1880.
-Our team of award-winning HOA lawyers is ready and willing to help with your homeowners association legal issues.
+Our team of award-winning Michigan HOA attorneys is ready and willing to help with your homeowners association legal issues.